kaladaOpuiyo/terraform-kops/README.md

-# KOPS TERRAFORM MODULE
+# **KOPS TERRAFORM MODULE**

 I've been teaching myself k8s so I decided to designed a module to build/update clusters using kops as the underlining management tool.
 This module can preform rolling updates on a cluster, however not all parameters should be updates in this manner, in which case a classic blue/green switch should be preformed.(this modules uses terraform workspaces which facilitaties this workflow).This is experimental, but I am fairly comfortable with the behavior of the cluster creation (`terraform apply -target=module.kops_cluster`) and destruction (`terraform destroy -target=module.kops_cluster`) processes.
 Cluster updates however is very **buggy** and there are a few exceptions I have not quite fully understood so for now limit your infrastructure updates to upgrades only ( t2.micro -> t2.medium e.g) and to only variables ive tagged `#UPDATEABLE` in the terraform.tfvars file.
-You can also produce a (cluster_name).yaml file by setting `deployCluster = "false"` and `dry_run = "true"`.
+You can also produce a (cluster_name).yaml file by setting `deploy_cluster = "false"` and `dry_run = "true"`.
 Change `dry_run = "false"` to generate terraform files for the cluster without applying.
 A tmp folder is created to house all the local_file resources created during execution of a module.The update process was adopted from [kops via terraform](https://github.com/kubernetes/kops/blob/master/docs/terraform.md).To get this working you'll need to create a file for the tiller rbac ({path_root}/tiller-rbac/rbac-config.yaml) which should be used to define the [cluster role binding](https://github.com/helm/helm/blob/master/docs/rbac.md) for tiller.
 It's purposely not defined in the pre-req.

-## Prerequisites
+## **Prerequisites**

 - AWS ACCOUNT !!
 - **Domain Name:** This is k8s so you'll need your own domain name